-Switching to a low-carbohydrate diet is one method a diabetic may use in helping to regulate the condition and stabilize blood sugar levels.
+Switching to a low-carbohydrate diet is one method a person with diabetes may use in helping to regulate the condition and stabilize blood sugar levels.
 While the American Diabetes Association typically advises against low-carb diets, containing less than 130 grams each day, your doctor of nutritionist may think this is a good option for you.
 Low-carb diets are typically associated with weight loss, but it's also possible to gain weight when going low-carb.

 Video of the Day